kyleerhabor/vscode-xcode-theme-improved/README.md

 ## Deprecated

-Xcode Theme's updated theme pretty much obsoleted the need for this version.
+Xcode Theme's updated theme pretty much obsoletes the need for this version.

 ## Installation